dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 6.
 ```

 Too good to be true?
-Unfortunately, yes: I tried to put some commands in `build.sh` but I soon realized that it's the “previous” version of the script to be executed, not the one being pushed :(
+Unfortunately, yes: I tried to put some commands in `build.sh` but I soon realized that it's the "previous" version of the script to be executed, not the one being pushed :(

 BUT, the script interacts with pushed code, and, in particular, it sources `configure_flags.sh`!